Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 My French Pantry Checklist also covers different seasonings to elevate the flavor of your food.

 The French know that they’ll up-level simple food if they season it well.
-So in the Insider’s Guide Video Series, I go through each of the Pantry Checklist ingredients and discuss how to use them every day.
+So in the Cooking Essentials Course, I go through each of the French Pantry Checklist ingredients and discuss how to use them every day.

 I even discuss salts and peppers because not all salt is created equal.
 And the grey dust that often passes for black pepper is not going to elevate the taste of your food.